manu-gt-hub/ai_development_toolkit/cv_reviewer/README.md

 # 📄 CV Reviewer

+**NOTE:** all CVs used here were found in: https://www.beamjobs.com/resumes/data-engineer-resume-examples

 Ranks anonymized CVs by relevance to a job description using AI.
 Works in both **online** and **offline** modes.

 ## Features